SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.weather.weatherflow.tempest/README.md

 # SolarNode WeatherFlow Tempest Datum Source

-This project provides SolarNode plugin that collects atmospheric data from [WeatherFlow Tempest][tempest] stations into datum streams, by listening for the status messages broadcast via UDP on the local network.
+This project provides a SolarNode plugin that collects atmospheric data from [WeatherFlow Tempest][tempest] stations into datum streams, by listening for the status messages broadcast by the station via UDP on the local network.

 <img alt="Tempest settings UI" src="docs/solarnode-tempest-settings@2x.png" width="740">